Congress poised to avoid crippling rail strike, enraging workers

 Congress is poised to end the threat of a rail strike after President Biden called on lawmakers to force through a tentative contract agreement that some railroad workers rejected.

-Speaker Nancy Pelosi (D-Calif.) aims to pass legislation this week to block a strike.
+Speaker Nancy Pelosi (D-Calif.) aims to pass legislation Wednesday to block a strike.
 Lawmakers don’t think they can wait until the Dec.
 9 strike deadline to act, as railroads would begin to wind down their operations as soon as this weekend, shutting down key shipments and commuter rail lines.

 “Congress, I think, has to act to prevent it.
 It’s not an easy call, but I think we have to do it.
 The economy is at risk,” Biden told reporters Tuesday during a meeting with congressional leaders.

-The Brotherhood of Maintenance of Way Employes Division, one of the rail unions that saw its workers vote down a contract proposal, said Tuesday that it was “deeply disappointed” by Biden’s decision, noting that the tentative deal doesn’t provide any paid sick days.
+The Brotherhood of Maintenance of Way Employes, one of the rail unions that saw its workers vote down a contract proposal, said Tuesday that it was “deeply disappointed” by Biden’s decision, noting that the tentative deal doesn’t provide any paid sick days.

 “A call to Congress to act immediately to pass legislation that adopts tentative agreements that exclude paid sick leave ignores the railroad workers’ concerns.
 It both denies railroad workers their right to strike while also denying them of the benefit they would likely otherwise obtain if they were not denied their right to strike,” the union said in a statement.